 Many smaller manufacturing businesses have a relatively small potential customer base.
 It is therefore essential to keep current customers and to maximise the value of those customers.

-Solution: keep touching and interacting with the customer.
-This is a challenge for sales and with the ongoing pressure to secure the next order it is perhaps not a surprise it is often neglected.
-The most efficient method is to deliver engaging and useful information (content) on a regular basis.
+Solution: Keep touching and interacting with the customer.
+This is a challenge for sales and with the ongoing pressure to secure the next order, it is perhaps not a surprise it is often neglected.
+The most efficient method is to regularly deliver engaging and useful information (content).

 New Customers Acquisition

-The old maxim it costs 5x more to acquire a new customer than it does to retain an existing one tends to hold true.
+The old maxim that it costs 5x more to acquire a new customer than it does to retain an existing one tends to hold true.
 Manufacturing businesses tend to allocate a significant amount of effort to new customer acquisition.
-Unfortunately much of that effort is often wasted by sales in unproductive meetings based on poor quality leads.
+Unfortunately, much of that effort is often wasted by sales in unproductive meetings or chasing poor quality leads.

-Solution: A well thought out strategy (see above) and appropriate targeting can certainly help.
-However, the main issue is the game has changed and prospects are much more likely to search for the information they need to make a buying decision (pull) than they ever were in the past.
-The old push type marketing based on telemarketing, appointment setting, advertising and Emails based on sales copy alone is less and less effective.
-The process should be identify decision makers, reach out to them with appropriate content or use content to draw them in.
+Solution: A well thought out strategy and appropriate targeting is important.
+However, the main issue is prospects are much more likely to search for the information they need to make a buying decision (pull) than they ever were in the past.
+This has negated sales control of the process.
+It is important to identify decision makers, reach out to them with appropriate content or use content to draw them in.